 Does the occasion call for steaks instead of a roast?
 No worries.
-With a sharp knife and a ruler, you can have steaks cooking on your grill in just a few minutes.
+With a sharp knife and a little effort you can have steaks cooking on your grill in a few minutes.

 A CHANGE OF PLANS

-I keep a lot of beef on hand at my house since I work for Snake River Farms.
-It’s impossible to have the perfect cut for every occasion on hand, but I have learned how to improvise.
+I work for Snake River Farms, so there’s frequently some extra beef in the house.
+It’s impossible to have the perfect cut for every occasion, but I’ve learned to improvise.
 For example, the prime rib I purchased for Christmas was shelved when alternate plans came up.
-While I could keep that prime rib in the freezer, I’d rather enjoy it now.
+I could keep it in the freezer, but I’d rather enjoy it now.

 PRIME RIB = RIBEYE STEAKS

 I started with a completely thawed Snake River Farms American Kobe Prime Rib.
 This was our large size roast and its actual weight was 7.44 lbs.
 Pro tip: Place a towel under your cutting board to keep things from moving around.